8. Modelling host-virus metabolic interaction

 This project is funded by the prestigious Dorothy Hodgkin PhD Award.
 In this case Microsoft Research together with EPSRC will provide a full stipendum for the selected international student.
 The main aim of the proposed research is to analyze the relation between topological and biochemical features in signaling systems and response dynamics.
 The research strategy will involve building both detailed models of specific systems and generic models based on first-principles.
 Once such models are constructed we will be in a position to exhaustively analyze the repertoire of response dynamics in these systems and effectively map out their signal processing capabilities.
 Further, such models will allow us to analyze how different evolutionary processes can shape key features of signaling networks and generate novel information processing capabilities.
 Timeframe: 2010-2014.

-Response dynamics and evolution in signalling networks regulating bacterial chemotaxis (PhD project).
+Response dynamics and evolution in signalling networks regulating bacterial chemotaxis (PhD project, Munia Amin, funded by Exeter Systems Biology).
 2010 - 2013.